 In Gudvangen, your guide is waiting for you with a minibus to take you to Voss.
 On the way there, you will be driven down the hairpin bends of Stalheimskleiva, one of the steepest roads in Europe, with a gradient of 24% at its steepest.
 Since 2010, this has been a one way road, and it is only possible to drive down it.

 You arrive in Voss at about 14.25, from where the tour continues by train to Bergen This stretch takes about 1 hour and 20 minutes.
-The ticket is an open ticket that can be used on whatever train you want to take back to Bergen.
-The first train you can take departs at 14.37, arriving in Bergen at 15.56.
-The Standard Fjord Tour lasts about nine hours and takes you through some of the most beautiful scenery Norway has to offer.
+The Standard Fjord Tour lasts about ten hours and takes you through some of the most beautiful scenery Norway has to offer.

 09.40 Departure on the Flåm Railway from Myrdal station